 Three notes regarding timing:

-- The modes Ratchet, Swing, Envelope and Gate must know how long the step is going to be.
+- The modes Trigger, Swing, Envelope and Gate must know how long the step is going to be.
 The last clock signal is used here.
 In order for these gate modes to function correctly, the external clock must have previously sent at least one correct signal.

 - The external clock can be a gate or trigger, only the rising edge of the clock is taken into account by the software.
 Even in “Gate” mode, the output is maintained for half the step duration regardless of the falling edge of the clock.